Frank C. Whitmore

 Frank Clifford Whitmore (October 1, 1887 – June 24, 1947), nicknamed "Rocky", was a prominent chemist who submitted significant evidence for the existence of carbocation mechanisms in organic chemistry.

 He was born in 1887 in the town of North Attleborough, Massachusetts.

 Academic career

 Whitmore earned both his bachelor's degree (1911) and Ph.D.
 (1914) from Harvard University, where his Ph.D. advisor was Charles Loring Jackson.
 Several prominent contemporaries of Whitmore at Harvard were E.K.
 Bolton, Farrington Daniels, Roger Adams, James B. Sumner and James Bryant Conant.
 After graduating from Harvard he became a professor and taught at the University of Minnesota, Northwestern University, and The Pennsylvania State University.

 At Penn State, Whitmore served as the Dean of the School of Chemistry and Physics from 1929–1947, succeeding his former Harvard colleague Gerald Wendt in the position.
 He hired several prominent scientists as faculty members, including Russell Marker and Merrell Fenske.

+Whitmore was a member of several academic societies, namely the American Academy of Arts and Sciences (1939), the American Philosophical Society (1943), and the United States National Academy of Sciences (1946).